From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic symmetries

 \begin{definition}[Total mean derivatives] Let $f$ be a smooth real-valued function on $\R\times M$.
 The total mean derivative and total quadratic mean derivative of $f$ are the unique smooth functions $\D_t f$ and $\Q_t f$ defined on $\R\times \mathcal T^S M$, with the property that if $X\in I_{(t_0,q)}(M)$ is a representative diffusion process of $j_{(t_0,q)} X$, then

 \end{definition}

 There is an abuse of notations in the above definition.
-Indeed, the left hand sides (LHS's) of above two equations both involve subscripts $t$, but their RHS's do not depend on $t$.
+Indeed, the left-hand sides (LHSs) of the above two equations both involve subscripts $t$, but their RHS's do not depend on $t$.
 Those two equations need to be understood as that functions $\D_t f,\Q_t f$ taking their values on the point $j_{(t_0,q)} X\in\R\times \mathcal T^S M$ equal to the RHS's.

 It is easy to check that the definitions of total mean derivatives are independent of the choice of representative diffusions.
 By It\^o's formula, we have the following coordinate representation for total mean derivatives in the local chart $(\R\times U^{(1)}, (t, x^{(1)}))$ on $\R\times \mathcal T^S M$,